Land Registration Act 2002: Adverse possession

 The new rules regulating adverse possession can be found in Part 9 of the act, and the rules regulating the procedures for registration of an adverse possessor can be found at Schedule 6 to the act.

 These rules are much more difficult to satisfy than the common law with regard to adverse possession, although it is now clear that all rules of adverse possession (in unregistered land, under the LRA 1925 and under the LRA 2002) are human rights compliant, see generally the judgment of the Grand Chamber of the European Court of Human Rights in J. A. Pye (Oxford) Ltd and Another v United Kingdom.
 Cobb and Fox's article argues that the 2002 act unjustly favours landowners in claims of adverse possession (through paragraphs 2 and 3 of Schedule 6), whilst overlooking the moral issues surrounding squatting.
 The reform brought by the 2002 act holds the view that intentional squatting "...at least in some cases, is tantamount to sanctioning a theft of land'".
 Meanwhile, the registered proprietor is deemed 'blameless' even where the property has been forgotten, with the 2002 act "...designed to protect registered proprietors from the possibility of such oversight or inadvertence".
 Therefore, Cobb and Fox have argued the current law overlooks the moral justifications of adverse possession, such as increasingly unaffordable housing and to prevent 'stagnating land', instead enforcing the view that "advertent squatters are morally blameworthy" for their intentional trespassing, "while landowners are morally blameless".

 A registered proprietor need simply object and then proceed to evict within two years.
 The adverse possessor's claim is therefore vulnerable under the 2002 act and the registered proprietor is protected in all but the most unusual circumstances.

 After the passage of the act, local councils and other organisations with large land holdings began the systematic registration of their land in order to prevent title being lost to squatters.

 Objection and adjudication

 Anybody may make an objection to the Registrar about an application (s.73).
 The Registrar must advise the applicant and, so long as the objection is not groundless, must dispose of the objection by agreement between the parties.
 If agreement cannot be reached, the matter must be referred to the Land Registration Division, Property Chamber, First Tier Tribunal (formerly called the Adjudicator to HM Land Registry) who is appointed by the Lord Chancellor (ss.107–114).
 The tribunal also hears appeals from aggrieved persons on decisions of the Registrar as to access to the Land Registry Network (Sch.5).

 The tribunal can make any order which the High Court could make for the rectification or setting aside of certain dispositions, contracts and other documents affecting interests in land.
 Appeals from the decision of the Regulator can be made to the High Court (s.111).

+Repealed enactments

+Section 135 of the act repealed 55 enactments, listed in schedule 13 to the act.